 What is Value Added Tax?

-Value Added Tax, popularly known as VAT, is an Indirect Tax levied on each stage of production until the end of consumption based on the value-added at each stage.
-Unlike other Indirect taxes such as Goods and Service Tax which is an end-user tax, VAT is charged on the gross value added at each stage, thereby allowing value addition undertaken at each stage to be identified and applicable VAT to be charged after adjusting for the VAT paid before that stage.
-The final VAT charge is to be paid by the end customer, and that’s why Value Added Tax is also known as Consumption Tax.
+Unlike other Indirect taxes such as Goods and Service Tax, which is an end-user tax, VAT charges on the gross value added at each stage, thereby allowing value addition undertaken at each stage to identify an applicable VAT to charge after adjusting for the VAT paid before that stage.
+The end customer pays the final VAT charge, and that’s why Value Added Tax is also known as Consumption Tax.

 Explanation